ankeetmaini/blog/posts/ultimate-docker-workflow.md

 ## writing the Dockerfile

 Switching the focus back to Dockerfile which only has one line specifying the base image.
 The next thing to do is to define the _working directory_ using the `WORKDIR` command.
 It creates a directory if it does not exist.
 It also sets the context of all commands run subsequently with the given directory as the base path.

+Also, notice the `as` keyword which is the syntax to name a multi stage build step.
+This step can now be referenced as `test` from another stage.

 ```dockerfile
 FROM node:12-stretch-slim as test